Div685/Ruby-Linter/README.md

 ```
 git clone https://github.com/Div685/Ruby-Linter.git
 ```
-- After cloning you need to install some of the required dependencies using the following command:
+- After cloning navigate to the folder, you will need to install some of the required dependencies using the following command:

 ```
 bundle install